jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/connections.rst

      Classic controllers in rack.

-* For the SUJ, don't use the very long cables that were originally between the patient's cart and the surgeon's console, connect the SUJs directly to the dVRK SUJ controller!
+* For the SUJ, don't use the very long cables that were originally between the patient's cart and the surgeon's console.
+Connect the SUJs directly to the dVRK SUJ controller!
 When everything is connected, all the connectors at the base of the patient cart should be empty.